- Identify the external forces creating change on the part of organizations.

 Perceived Loss of Power

-One other reason people may resist change is that change may affect their power and influence in the organization.
+One other reason why people may resist change is that change may affect their power and influence in the organization.
 Imagine that your company moved to a more team-based structure, turning supervisors into team leaders.
 In the old structure, supervisors were in charge of hiring and firing all those reporting to them.
-Under the new system, this power is given to the team.
+Under the new system, this power is given to the team itself.
 Instead of monitoring the progress the team is making toward goals, the job of a team leader is to provide support and mentoring to the team in general and ensure that the team has access to all resources to be effective.
 Given the loss in prestige and status in the new structure, some supervisors may resist the proposed changes even if it is better for the organization to operate around teams.

 In summary, there are many reasons individuals resist change, which may prevent an organization from making important changes.

 Is All Resistance Bad?

 Resistance to change may be a positive force in some instances.
 In fact, resistance to change is a valuable feedback tool that should not be ignored.
 Why are people resisting the proposed changes?
 Do they feel that the new system will not work?
 If so, why not?
 By listening to people and incorporating their suggestions into the change effort, it is possible to make a more effective change.
 Some of a company’s most committed employees may be the most vocal opponents of a change effort.
 They may fear that the organization they feel such a strong attachment to is being threatened by the planned change effort and the change will ultimately hurt the company.
 In contrast, people who have less loyalty to the organization may comply with the proposed changes simply because they do not care enough about the fate of the company to oppose the changes.
 As a result, when dealing with those who resist change, it is important to avoid blaming them for a lack of loyalty.

 OB Toolbox: Life After Being Downsized